nukes327/ff14-fish-tracker-app-ocean-fishing/README.md

 ## Installation

-1. Download and unzip this repository (https://github.com/pillowfication/ff14-fish-tracker-app-ocean-fishing/archive/master.zip)
+1. Download and unzip this repository, and keep it somewhere comfy (https://github.com/pillowfication/ff14-fish-tracker-app-ocean-fishing/archive/master.zip)
 2. Head on over to [chrome://extensions/](chrome://extensions/)
 3. Click “Load unpacked” and select the `/ocean-fishing` folder
 4. Go to or refresh https://ff14fish.carbuncleplushy.com/